MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/configure-teams-integration.md

 ---
 # required metadata
 title: Configure Microsoft Teams integration
-description: This topics covers the details of opt-in and opt-out of Dynamics 365 Commerce and Microsoft Teams integration.
+description: This topics descibes how to opt-in and opt-out of Dynamics 365 Commerce and Microsoft Teams integration.
 author: gvrmohanreddy
 manager: annbe
 ms.date: 03/01/2021